joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2026-01-05 T08:00:00+00:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

-I've just finished a side project built on top of AI APIs and in the main using Claude Code.
+I've just finished a side project built on top of AI APIs, mostly using Claude Code.
 [Lenny's Vault](https://lennysvault.com/) is an AI-powered search engine for [Lenny Rachitsky's podcast](https://www.lennysnewsletter.com/podcast).
-It transforms podcast episodes into searchable insights, letting users find specific advice on topics like growth strategies, product management, and leadership.
+It turns podcast episodes into searchable insights, so you can find specific advice on growth, product management or leadership.

-## How It Works
+## How it works

 The system uses a multi-agent architecture built on AWS Lambda & Step Functions.
 When new podcast episodes are published: